Protect Your Fire Pit with a Lid or Snuffer Cover

 Metal Dome Fire Pit Snuffer Lids

 Apart from being visually appealing a dome style fire pit snuffer is used for open wood burning fire pits.
 It’s a convenient option because you can pre-stack your fire wood above the rim into the perfect teepee and the snuffer lid will provide plenty of room to accommodate, just simply lift off and it’s ready to be ignited.
-Dome fire pit lids are primarily used to quickly snuff out flames and protect your fire pit from the outside elements including wind, rain, critters and debris.
+Dome fire pit lids are primarily used to quickly snuff out flames and protect your fire pit from the outside elements, including wind, rain, critters, and debris.

 Metal Folding Fire Pit Snuffer Cover